kosmos-industrie40/kosmos-analyses-cloud-connector/README.md

 | database.password | is the password for the postgresql database connection |

 ### Configuration
-The configuration file will be configure the system without including an user or an password.
+The configuration file will be used to configure the system without including credentials.
 An example configuration can be found in the `exampleConfiguration.yaml` file.

 | parameter | description |